A Quick Guide

 - the other shop

 The nearest to Great Paxton is Buckden and Little Paxton Surgeries which have a good reputation and are used by many (probably a majority) of villagers.
 The Little Paxton surgery is about 7 mins drive and Buckden about 10 mins drive from Great Paxton.
+Almond Road Surgery is situated on the edge of St. Neots near to Great Paxton.
 Others are available in St. Neots and elsewhere, find a GP.

 Great Paxton is near the river Great Ouse which can be accessed at the south end of the village along River Lane and beneath the railway bridge.
 The village however is not on the river as it was built above the line of the edge of the flood plain.
-The river commonly breaks its banks in the winter months flooding the adjacent fields at which point the flood plain acts exactly as it should in taking up the extra water and releasing it slowly to prevent problems further downstream while the village stays dry.
+The river commonly breaks its banks in the winter months flooding the adjacent fields at which point the flood plain acts exactly as it should in taking up the extra water and releasing it slowly to prevent problems further downstream.